Rinekochan/Assignment-2A-Tree-Based-Search/README.md

 | CUS2: Genetic Algorithm | Informed Custom   | A method for solving both constrained and unconstrained optimisation problems that is based on natural selection |

 ## Installation & Requirements
 This project is implemented in Python.
-Ensure you have Python 3.7.x (or greater) installed.
-Therer are no dependencies required because only built-in data structures are used.
+Ensure you have Python 3.10.x (or greater) installed.
+No external dependencies are required, since only built-in data structures are used.
 ### Running the Program
 Execute the program via the command line:
 ```$ python search.py <input_file> <search_method>```